 Beyond the right field corner is a bar called Heron’s Landing.
 It’s four levels and accessible during the game only if you’ve bought a wristband.

 If you visit Buffalo as a member of a large group, Heron’s Landing is definitely the place to be.
 If you walk right through Heron’s Landing, you can get down behind the outfield fence where there’s a huge picnic area, concession stand and washrooms.
 The picnic area is apparently for private parties or work functions.
-When we were there, there were tables and tables of free food set out for the groups:
+When we were there, there were tables and tables of food set out for the groups:

 The backside of the outfield fence had a sign warning fans about batting practice, which confused me a little.
 Normally, Minor League parks aren’t open during BP, so perhaps the groups in this area get early admission: